 I've been doing some collaborative hacking on a paper.
 This makes

-option very useful.
-Getting git
+git's git diff --color-words option very useful.
+Getting git's

-, to use this option was not easy, and the
+repository viewer, gitk, to use this option was not easy, and the

 result is not terribly satisfying given the poor integration.
 But, it